Best Note-Taking Apps Compared (Notion, Obsidian, Apple Notes, More)

 Quick Picks by Use Case

 Different note apps fit different workflows.
-Here is the quick guide to picking based on what you actually need.
+Here’s the quick guide to picking based on what you actually need:

 Use CaseBest App